Fin-Ex/finex-evolution/README.md

 # --- !Downs
 drop table if exists pew;
 ```
-All SQL code within `# --- !Ups` is "apply" code to migration into specified schema version.
+All SQL code after `# --- !Ups` is "apply" code to migration into specified schema version.

-SQL code inside `# --- !Downs` is rollback code, they used in error cases, to example - migration has been failed by some reason, all changes what doing within it going to rollback with it code.
+SQL code after `# --- !Downs` is rollback code, they used in error cases, to example - migration has been failed by some reason, all changes what doing within it going to rollback with it code.
 Beware of write rollback code: migration can be partially executed!

 ### Execute migrations